StarPlayrX/bigmac/README.md

 3. FireWire 400 and 800 Hard Drive and SSD Support (booting from FW currently fails)
 4. Automatic Legacy WiFi 802.11n Patch (will also have a custom override using ./postinstall -L)
 5. Legacy Bluetooth2 disabler, Bluetooth4 enabler (with card or BT4LE dongle)
 6. BMO2.dmg a fully patched clean system disks with LegacyWiFi or 802.11ac WiFi.
+(Available Now)
 7. Working on ease of use improvements.
-8. Software update supporting full installs and optional Apple Developer Seed Support
+8. Software update supporting full installs and optional Apple Developer Seed Support Downloads.
 9. Wicked Fast Installer Sub System.
 11. Ultra Fast Boot.
 10. No Boot Screen Support!
 No more adventures!